 During those school years we played live, on-air, quite regularly on BBC Radio Bristol, a late afternoon drive-time show – indirectly, it was this that lead to the recording of the Folkal Point LP by Midas Recordings.

 Following our experiences of the random assortment of equipment that the school naively referred to as a public address system, early on in our musical career, we somehow managed to purchase a small but, brand new P.A. system.

-Our stable residency was at the Adam & Eve, on Hope Chapel Hill, in Hotwells.
+We created a regular session for ourselves at the Adam & Eve, a public house on Hope Chapel Hill, Hotwells.